danielchambers/job-tracker/README.md

 ## Installation

-- Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-- Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
-- Click on "Load Temporary Add-on" and select the `manifest.json` file from the cloned repository.
+3. Click on "Load Temporary Add-on" and select the `manifest.json` file from the cloned repository.
-- The extension should now be active and ready to use on supported job board websites.
+4. The extension should now be active and ready to use on supported job board websites.

 ## Usage

-- Navigate to a supported job listing page.
+1. Navigate to a supported job listing page.
-- Use the dropdown menus in the injected header to select the destination document and sheet.
+2. Use the dropdown menus in the injected header to select the destination document and sheet.
-- Click the "Save" button to add the current job listing to your selected Google Sheet.
+3. Click the "Save" button to add the current job listing to your selected Google Sheet.

 # Flask Server

 This Flask server component works in conjunction with the browser extension.
 It handles requests to add job listings to a Google Sheets document, facilitating seamless job application tracking.

-## Installation and Setup
+## Installation

 1. Clone this repository to your local machine.
 2. Navigate to the server directory.